Donald Trump ‘Wants To Make Himself A King,’ Says Top Democrat

-In an interview with CNN broadcast Wednesday, House Judiciary Committee Chairman Jerry Nadler said that President Donald Trump “wants to make himself a king,” Mediaite reports.
+In an interview with CNN which was broadcast on Wednesday, House Judiciary Committee Chairman Jerry Nadler said that President Donald Trump “wants to make himself a king,” Mediaite reports.

 Nadler made the remarks while discussing his committee’s plan to vote on holding Attorney General William Barr in contempt.
 Echoing criticism from other top Democrats, Nadler said that Barr has become a “personal attorney” to Trump, instead of representing the United States.